miresk/mouse-is-near/README.md

 mouse-is-near
 =============

-Mouse-is-near is a jQuery plugin which track movement of the cursor and allows you to define events when the cursor is close to some element.
+Mouse-is-near is a jQuery plugin which tracks movement of the cursor and allows you to define events when the cursor is close to some element.
 Basically i turned this code [jsFiddle example](http://jsfiddle.net/ThinkingStiff/Lpg8x/) into plugin.

 There are 4 parameters you can set: